withtangent/docs/docs/theme-json-scss/architecture.md

 The `scss` is divided up into the following 7 folders:

-1. `abstracts/` - where you gather your tools and helpers; functions, mixins, variables, those should all be placed in this folder.
-2. `base/` - this folder is where your base level styles live.
+1. `base/` - this folder is where your base level styles live.
 All styles affecting HTML elements will typically live here.
 Think input styles for your forms, heading styles, a reset stylesheet, etc. In other words, these are your _global_ styles.
-3. `blocks/` - this is where your block-specific styles live.
+2. `blocks/` - this is where your block-specific styles live.
 This is a special folder, more on this in a later section.
+3. `components/` - this folder stores styles for individual elements like comments and the navigation menu
 4. `layout/` - this is where styles for the major sections of your website live.
-Think your header, footer, sidebar, article layout, navigation, etc.
+Think your header, footer, sidebar, article layout, etc.
-5. `utilities/` - this folder is made up of files that do a specific thing.
-For example, a class for visually hiding elements.
-These are utility classes you can pull into other files as needed.
-Each utility file will typically only contain one or two classes.
-6. `pages/` - a place to house bespoke page designs, think login pages, dasboard, custom hand-coded pages.
+5. `utils/` - this folder is made up of all of our helper functions, mixins, breakpoints, and more.
+This folder is generally imported everywhere else
-7. `vendors/` - this is where stylesheets from any third-party sources live.
+6. `vendors/` - this is where stylesheets from any third-party sources live.

 ## Folder Guidelines